|This DIY title sequence is perhaps the first clue that this is an Ed Wood production.|

 The title sequence, too, is intriguing even though it lasts only a few seconds.
 While bongos echo furiously on the soundtrack, we see a title card with an assortment of colorful "unmentionables" arranged around the words BLOOMER GIRL spelled out, rather crookedly, in tiny white plastic letters against a grayish backdrop.
 Delightfully, the movie concludes with a matching title card which has the words THE END displayed in a similar fashion.
-That's one of the few things about this movie which doesn't seem lazy and perfunctory.
-It's a nice, eccentric little flourish -- the kind I associate with Eddie's work.
+It's a nice, eccentric little flourish, the kind I associate with Eddie's work.

 And just like a true Ed Wood movie, Bloomer Girl starts with a big chunk of clumsy but heartfelt expository dialogue.

-Ron's living room.
+[Ron's living room.
 He is kneeling on a shag rug in front of his two models, giving them a pre-show pep talk.
-Sue is curled up on a wicker love seat, while Linda is perched like a bird in a wicker chair which hangs from the ceiling.
+Sue is curled up on a wicker love seat, while Linda is perched like a bird in a wicker chair hanging from the ceiling.]

 Ron: (claps his hands once) Okay, I think we've gone over everything!
 Now, the buyers should be here in about 15 minutes.
 Are there any questions?